Food to Limit/Avoid

-Palm Oil and PCOS as a super food
+Palm Oil and PCOS as a Food to Consider for PCOS

 Palm oil, a common ingredient in many Nigerian dishes, is particularly harmful for individuals managing PCOS.
 This oil is high in saturated fats and often used in large quantities in cooking, offering limited nutritional value.
 But what makes palm oil so detrimental for those with PCOS?